muchiriprojects/Delani-studio/README.md

 ## Project setup instructions

-U jquery to construct business logic that listens to events on website and responds. get user input and using jquery send a response email indicating feedback was received.
+Use jquery to construct business logic that listens to events on website and responds.
+Get user input and using jquery send a response email indicating feedback was received.
+Use formsubmit to receive  users feedback in my email and display a thank you sms.
+Use formsubmit to create an autoresponse to the users email.
+Use mail chip to allow  user subscription for sending newsletters and other sales campaigns.

 ## link to live site on GitHub Pages